ALL STATE DATA UPDATED FOR 2023!

 |Initial Application (L1)||Reconsideration (L2)||Hearing (L3)|

-As the table shows, Massachusetts is a ahead of the national average at two of the stages of the process – Initial Application, and Reconsideration.
-However, is a touch behind at Hearing Approval.
+As the table shows, Massachusetts is fairly ahead of the national average at two of the stages of the process – Initial Application, and Reconsideration.
+However, is a touch behind at Hearing Approval by 4.3%.

 Massachusetts Initial Application Approval Over Time

 As the table and the below chart show, Massachusetts has been consistently ahead of Initial Applications going back to at least 2011.
 In 2022, Massachusetts ranked 8th in the nation in terms of percentage approval of Initial Applications.
 While approval rates have remained constant in Massachusetts over the last few years, they are still better than the national average.
 If you are thinking of applying for SSDI, don’t worry – there are multiple stages to the application process.